smartappsbrasil/smartclient-arduino/README.md

 * Get the zip of library.
 * Go to menu Sketch > Include Library > Add Zip Library, choose your zip and ok.
 * Now, check if the library are installed, menu Sketch > Include Library and scroll down to see if show **smartconnect**.
-* If the library are installed, you can use.
+* If the library is installed, you are done.

 ##Methods

-Below you have all public methods detailed.
+Below you can see all public methods in detail.

 ###void begin(int sp, bool debug);